storybookjs/eslint-plugin-storybook/docs/rules/no-uninstalled-addons.md

 ### Configure

 Some Storybook folders use a different name for their config directory other than `.storybook`.
 This rule will not be applied there by default.
-If you want to have it, then you must add an override in your `.eslintrc.js` file, defining your config directory:
+Also, this rule will use the package.json in the folder where ESLint is running, which is in most cases the root folder of the project.
+If you have custom location for your storybook config directory and/or a different location of your package.json, then you must add an override in your `.eslintrc.js` file, defining your config directory:

 ```js
 {